bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/andsandors.md

 This is a unary operation (`not`) being used to negate another unary operator (`exists`).

-Using existence with boolean logic even lets you check for things that might otherwise return an error, for example:
+Using existence with Boolean logic even lets you check for things that might otherwise return an error, for example:

 {% qna %}
 Q: Exists folder "C:\doesn’t exist" AND Exists files "this should normally break" of folder "c:\doesn’t exist"